Ohemaa Mercy: Music career

 Ohemaa Mercy released her first album in the latter part of November 2004.
 Entitled Adamfo Papa, the album enjoyed massive airplay after its release, which brought Ohemaa into the limelight.
 She won seven nominations for the 2006 Ghana Music Awards but did not win any of the awards.
 She later won the Discovery of the year for the Gospel Music Awards the same year.

 In 2007, the gospel minister released her second album, Edin Jesus.
 Ohemaa Mercy sold 875,000 copies six months after releasing the second album making it the best-selling album of the year.

 The Edin Jesus album gave Ohemaa Mercy 10 nominations for the 2008 Ghana Music Awards.
 This was the highest number of nominations so far in the history of the awards scheme.
 At the event she managed to take home three awards: Gospel Artiste of the Year, Album of the Year and Gospel Album of The Year.
 In the same year she won a Grand Medal During the National Honours Award from the ex-President of Ghana, John Kufuor.

 In 2010–11 Ohemaa released her third album, Wobeye Kese, which again was the highest selling album and topped all the major chat shows in the country.

 Four months after its release this album again won her four nominations at the 2014 Ghana Music Awards.

-She won the Gospel Artiste of the year and in Canada the same year was Gospel Artiste of the Year-Canada.
-She was nominated the Best Female Artiste West Africa the same year for the Africa Gospel Music awards in London.
+In the same year, she won the Gospel Artiste of the year domestically and Gospel Artiste of the Year in Canada.
+She also received a nomination for Best Female Artiste West Africa for the Africa Gospel Music awards in London.
+Additionally, her song "Ote Me Mu" featuring MOG music won Gospel Song Of The Year at the 2023 Vodafone Ghana Music Awards.